RenoirTan/liver.zsh-theme/README.md

 ## Further customisation

 You can override some of the icons, colours and outputs to something that you like by setting the corresponding variable in `~/.zshrc` to override the defaults used in my theme.
-However, because I don't have time to document my code yet, you may have to guess what the variables in `zl_make_configs()` mean.
+You can check out which variables you can override in the `zl_make_configs` function.

 ## Problems